parkerglas12/Dice_Roll_Monte_Carlo/README.md

 # Dice Roll Monte Carlo Simulator

-A simple dice roll Monte Carlo simulator written in Python.
+This program is a dice roll Monte Carlo simulator written in Python.
+Outcome visualization is coded using Matplotlib and Seaborn.

 ## Features